Bichon: Coton de Tuléar

 The Coton de Tuléar takes its name from the Madagascan port town of Tuléar, where it originated.
 The ancestors of these dogs were likely brought to Madagascar in the 17th century, where they became extremely popular with the local ruling class; they became so popular that laws were passed to prevent them being owned by commoners.
 The breed was relatively unknown to the outside world until the 1970s, when examples were exported to Europe and North America.

 Havanese

 The Havanese, also known as the Cuban shock dog, Bichon Havanais, Havana silk dog, Havana Spaniel, Havana Bichon or sometimes just the Havana, is a bichon-type breed from Cuba, taking its name from Havana.
 The breed is believed to be descended from bichon-type dogs imported to Cuba by Europeans in the 18th century, where it thrived.
-The breed's fortunes turned with the Cuban Revolution in the 1950s, the Communists saw these dogs as the property of the former elite and sought to eliminate it; the breed was saved by expatriates who fled with their pets to the United States.
+The breed's fortunes turned with the Cuban Revolution in the 1950s; the Communists saw these dogs as the property of the former elite and sought to eliminate such dogs; the breed was saved by expatriates who fled with their pets to the United States.